ayaankazerouni/sensordata/README.md

 # sensordata

-Data aggregation scripts and tentative d3 visualisations.
+Data aggregation scripts.
+Sensordata (not included) are required to run these scripts.